 There's some room for a subwoofer box in the Boxster, but not much.
 The available space measures 18" H x 28" W x 12"/7" D. If you go this route, make sure the enclosure is situated with the woofers facing up.

 Considering what the Boxster is truly made to do, you'll probably be happier with a powered subwoofer.
-Do you really want to drown out that engine sound with huge, whomping bass?
+Besides, do you really want to drown out that wonderful engine sound with huge, whomping bass?

 Other options for your Boxster